 By default the LispWorks Editor emulates GNU Emacs.
-This is often unusable for programmers familiar only with macOS keys and behavior: for instance, a selection is not deleted on input, and most of the commonly used keys differ.
+This is often unusable for programmers familiar only with Microsoft Windows keys and behavior: for instance, a selection is not deleted on input, and most of the commonly used keys differ.

-The LispWorks editor can be switched to emulate the macOS model instead of Emacs.
+The LispWorks editor can be switched to emulate the Microsoft Windows model instead of Emacs.

-When using macOS editor emulation the main differences are:
+When using Microsoft Windows editor emulation the main differences are:

-- An alternate set of key bindings for the commonly-used commands. - The abort gesture for the current editor command is Esc, not Ctrl+G. - Inserted text replaces any currently selected text. - The cursor is a vertical bar rather than a block.
+- An alternate set of key bindings for the commonly-used commands. - The Alt key activates the menu bar, and does not act as Meta when used as the only modifier key. - The abort gesture for the current editor command is Esc, not Ctrl+G. - Inserted text replaces any currently selected text. - The cursor is a vertical bar rather than a block.